ShuntaYorimoto/hcrkit/README.md

   B3,GTCCCTGCCTCTATATCT
   ```

-`--initiator_split INT`: The split position of initiator (default: 9)
+`--initiator_split INT`: Split position of initiator sequence (default: 9)

-- The split of the initiator sequence depends on the hairpin DNA product (When using the ISHpalette™ Short hairpin amplifier, a 20-nt initiator is split into 9 and 12 nt).
-The initiator sequence in `--initiator_custom` can be split at the nucleotide position you specify.
+- The initiator sequence is split at this position for P1 and P2 probes
+- Default value (9) is suitable for ISHpalette™ Short hairpin amplifiers

-`-t, --threads`: The number of CPU threads for BLAST (default: 1)
+`-t, --threads`: Number of CPU threads for BLAST (default: 1)

 `-h, --help`: Print help information